sergeluca/Power-Platform-BPM-Toolkit/README.md

-# Power Platform BPM Toolkit
+# Power Platform BPM Toolkit (SharePoint version)

-The release was initially planned for end of November, so I'm late and I apologize.
+Welcome to the early release of the Power Platform BPM Toolkit for SharePoint.
-In December 23th, I will start testing the BPM Toolkit setup guide (video and pdf) on a another human.
-If it is "good enough", I will share it here.
+The setup video here available [here] (https://www.youtube.com/watch?v=fwlPDj7IEpE&feature=youtu.be) The setup guide (pdf) is available here

-Kind regards
+A user guide is coming...

 Doctor Flow aka "Serge Luca"